Asabeneh/30-Days-Of-JavaScript/07_Day/07_day_functions.md

 ### Function with unlimited number of parameters

 Sometimes we do not know how many arguments the user going to pass.
 Therefore, we should know how to write a function which can take unlimited number of arguments.
-The way we do it has a significant difference between a function declaration(regular function) and arrow function.Let us see examples both in function declaration and arrow function.
+The way we do it has a significant difference between a function declaration(regular function) and arrow function.
+Let us see examples both in function declaration and arrow function.

 #### Unlimited number of parameters in regular function